cainhill/render-engine/README.md

 1. Create directories on the host machine

-    Using your ***standard non-root user***, create the directories shown in the `docker-compose.yml` under the `volumes` key.
-It is important you do this **before** any next steps to ensure the folders are created with the "1000:1000" permissions needed for the script to run successfully.
+    Using your standard non-root user (UID 1000), create the folders for your scripts, manifests, cache, and videos on your host machine.
+Creating them *before* launching Docker ensures they inherit correct user permissions for the script to work as intended.

 2. Set up the `docker-compose.yml`